-MKT 2003 Marketing Management
+MKT 2003 Marketing

 Marketing is a concern for all people and organisations.
 We all live by exchanging something.
 Marketing is the study of exchange processes in society: how transactions are initiated, motivated, facilitated and completed.
 The topics covered in the course are: the role of marketing in society; the scope of marketing in the organisation; analytical methods used in marketing analysis; understanding consumer, industrial and service markets; understanding and analysing competitors and informing marketing decisions.
-The course will also look at the area of marketing management.
-Marketing management is concerned with choosing target markets; evaluating customer needs and wants; providing, communicating and delivering products and services to satisfy customers and profit to organisations.
-The topics covered are: product and service decisions, branding, pricing, marketing communications, distribution, marketing, planning and implementation.